Jim-Fan/prolog-fun/docs/README.md

 > A codeword is a completed crossword grid where each letter of the alphabet has been substituted for a number from 1-26.
 There will be at least one occurrence of each letter of the alphabet.
 Certain letters are given as starters.
 The solver must decipher the rest of the code to discover the words in the completed puzzle.

-Below I would demonstrate how Prolog could be used to solve this puzzle, interactively, step by step.
-I try to avoid use of Prolog jargons to make it easier for readers without prior experience with Prolog.
+In demonstration below I try to avoid use of Prolog jargons to make it easier for readers without prior experience with Prolog.
+Familiarity with command line is expected.

+# Prolog Interpreter

+[swi-prolog](https://www.swi-prolog.org/) has always been my choice of implementation.
+But I believe any other reasonably recent implementations would work.

 # Dictionary

 Obviously we need a library of English words before we can start asking Prolog to guess for us.
 For this I download English word dictionary from [words.txt](https://github.com/dwyl/english-words/blob/master/words.txt) from github project by [dwyl](https://github.com/dwyl/english-words).
-The text file is transformed into a Prolog source file by:
+The text file is then transformed into a Prolog source file by:

 1. Capitalise every word e.g. Apple => APPLE
 2. Filter out any word with non-alphabetical characters e.g. 10-POINT (not sure why these were included in the first place)
-3. Transform words into Prolog facts e.g. APPLE => `word('APPLE')`.
+3. Transform each word into Prolog fact e.g. APPLE => `word('APPLE')`.

+Prolog is a logic programming langauge.
+To make deduction it needs facts to start with. `word` statements are the facts we are asserting.
 <!--
 A fact in Prolog is a truthful predicate as in predicate logic.
 More example: `mortal(socrates)`, `is_taller_than(lebron_james, me)`.
 -->

-The outcome is Prolog file `word.pl`.
+Outcome is Prolog file `word.pl`.
 Content looks like:

 ~~~~
 word('APPLE').